Captain Sensible: Personal life

 Captain Sensible was previously in a long term relationship with Rachel Bor of Dolly Mixture.
 The couple have three children together.
 He is currently married to Mayumi.

-Burns adopted his stage name Captain Sensible ironically because he used to be a "debauched maniac" who had fun "regardless of the consequences."
+Burns adopted his stage name Captain Sensible ironically because he described himself as a "debauched maniac" who had fun "regardless of the consequences."
 However, after living at Dial House (the commune where the anarcho-punk band Crass lived) for a week to record an EP in 1981, his life changed and he became a vegetarian who adhered to Crass' pacifist and creative aims.
 Captain Sensible has written several songs about animal rights, including "Torture Me" and most notably the 1985 single "Wot!
 No Meat?".

+Burns is a railfan, particularly enjoying diesel locomotives after being rescued from a stranded service in cold weather by one as a child.
+He later named Deltic Records after the Deltic locomotives.
+Class 47 diesel locomotive 47810 was previously named Captain Sensible after Burns.